HirutAssefa/MySQL-Tutorial/README.md

 ### Task 1: Find all the Toy Story movies

 SELECT title, director FROM movies

 WHERE title LIKE "Toy Story%";

 ### Task 2: Find all the movies directed by John Lasseter

 SELECT * FROM Movies

 WHERE Director Like "john Lasseter";

 ### Task 3: Find all the movies (and director) not directed by John Lasseter

 SELECT * FROM Movies

 WHERE Director NOT LIKE 'john Lasseter';

 ### Task 4: Find all the WALL-* movies

 SELECT * FROM Movies

 WHERE Title LIKE 'WALL%';

 ---

-## SQL Lesson 4: Filtering and sorting Query results
+## Lesson 4: Filtering and sorting Query results

 Learn how to order and filter query results to meet specific requirements.

 4.1 Select query with unique results (DISTINCT remove duplicates)

 SELECT DISTINCT column, another_column, …

 FROM mytable

 WHERE condition(s);

 4.2 Select query with unique results (DISTINCT remove duplicates)

 SELECT column, another_column, …

 FROM mytable

 WHERE condition(s)

 ORDER BY column ASC/DESC;

 4.3 Select query with limited rows

 SELECT column, another_column, …

 FROM mytable

 WHERE condition(s)

 ORDER BY column ASC/DESC

 LIMIT num_limit OFFSET num_offset;;

 ### Exercise: